pdfpc/pdfpc/README.rst

 ================

-pdfpc has been developed by Jakob Westhoff, David Vilar, Robert Schroll, Andreas Bilke, Andy Barry, and others.
+pdfpc has been developed by Jakob Westhoff, David Vilar, Robert Schroll, Andreas Bilke, Andy Barry, Phillip Berndt and others.
 It was previously available at https://github.com/davvil/pdfpc

 pdfpc is a fork of Pdf Presenter Console by Jakob Westhoff, available at